dwp/dataworks-open-source-policy/general_good_practice.md

 `gpg --full-generate-key`

 Note: you will need an RSA key for github, and this will need to be at least 4096 bits long.
+The email address will also need to match an email address associated with your github user account.

 The following command will return the Key IDs for all your gpg keypairs, including the Key ID for the key which you wish to use: